denten-books/plain-text/2-surface.md

 the Magnetic Tape Selectric (MT/ST) line of typewriters to the mass market.
-Writing for the *Encyclopedia of Library and Information Science* in 1992, Daniel Eisenberg mentions the MT/ST as one of the first word processors, defined by the ability to record strokes and to print them onto paper *as a separate operation* [@eisenberg_word_1992].
+Writing for the *Encyclopedia of Library and Information Science* in 1992, Daniel Eisenberg mentions the MT/ST as one of the first word processors, defined by the ability to record strokes and to print them onto paper as a separate operation [@eisenberg_word_1992].
 Built on a simpler architecture than its supercomputer cousins, the MT/ST used a single tape read and write mechanism.
 An advertisement in the American Bar Association circa 1968 calls it the $10,000 typewriter that is "worth every penny."
 Before, the typist would have to stop and erase every mistake, the copy reads.
 But with IBM MT/ST it is possible to to "backspace, retype, and keep going."
 The mistake is changed on magnetic tape, "where all typing is recorded and played back correctly at incredible speed" [@association_aba_1976, 998].
-But just as it was with Mark III, the data stored on the magnetic tape was absolutely invisible to the typist.
+But just as it was with the Mark III, information stored on the magnetic tape was absolutely invisible to the typist.
 At the time, the only way to verify the magnetic inscription was to print it out.

 What was gained in the freeing of text from the confines of immutable media like ink and paper, was gotten at the price of legibility.
 Encoding used by the IBM MT/ST typewriter retained the familiar underlying structure of a 7-bit encoding scheme, not dissimilar from Bacon's secret writing.
 But on tape, the encoding scheme ceased to be recoverable by the naked eye.
 The inscription lay literally beyond human sense.
-On tape, "magnetic domains" and "polarities" took place of visible, albeit encoded, alphabets.[^ln2-magnet] The developers of these early systems recognized the problem of congruence between the visible and the invisible sign.
+On tape, "magnetic domains" and "polarities" took place of visible albeit encoded alphabets.[^ln2-magnet] The developers of these early systems recognized the problem of congruence between the visible and the invisible sign.
 The machine operator needed to ensure that the input correspond to the stored quantity.
 But the only way to check the stored quantity was to once again transform it into another inscription.
 Direct access to the site of storage was near-impossible.